 - If you are getting a COVID test for travel or pre op and are not symptomatic for COVID, no appointment is needed although you must have an order from your provider.
 Please use the front entrance of the hospital (rather than the ER entrance) and go to admissions during normal outpatient hours.

-- All symptomatic COVID patients must schedule a testing appointment and remain in their vehicle.
+- All symptomatic COVID patients must call for an order and instructions.
+Upon arrival, please remain in the vehicle.
 Staff will swab patients outside.

-- Testing is by appointment Monday-Friday.
-Limited testing availability on Saturday, Sundays and holidays also by appointment.
+- Testing is Monday-Friday.
+Limited testing availability on Saturday, Sundays and holidays.
 Call 660-258-2222 for further information and for a testing time that will work for you.

 - Results are faxed to the ordering provider and you can also obtain them through the Medical Records department during normal business hours 8:00 am – 4:30 pm Monday – Friday.